ysimonov/MWA-Sensitivity/README.md

 pip3 install datetime, numpy, pandas, scipy, matplotlib, h5py, scikit-rf, astropy, aenum

-If you have Anaconda installed, in the Spyder, you will need to type: 'pip install scikit-rf, aenum' in the console
+If you have Anaconda installed, in the Spyder, you will need to install only scikit-rf and aenum, because they are not installed by default

 Windows: